 FCM works well for marketing teams

-FCM isn’t just for engineers.
-It’s a strong fit for marketing teams too.
-The Firebase Console includes its own dashboard for composing and sending push notifications—no code required for one-off or campaign-style sends.
-That dashboard is no-cost as well: you’re not paying per message or per user to use it.
+FCM isn't just for engineers.
+It's a strong fit for marketing teams too.
+The Firebase Console includes its own dashboard for composing and sending push notifications — no code required for one-off or campaign-style sends.
+That dashboard is no-cost as well: you're not paying per message or per user to use it.
 On top of that, Firebase supports flexible targeting queries (e.g. by topic, condition, or user property), so you can reach the right audiences without needing a separate paid tool.
-If your team is used to a vendor’s UI for scheduling and targeting, the Firebase Console can cover a lot of that workflow at zero extra cost.

 When it makes sense to reconsider your stack